Mateo-LORENTE/Badminton_Shot_Detection/README.md

 - predict who is hitting (top or bottom player),
 - automatically annotate the video.

 It combines the **TrackNetV2** model for shuttlecock tracking with custom-built and trained **computer vision** models for audio spectrum analysis, along with an advanced audio processing pipeline.
+It gathers shottlecok tracking and audio analysis to detect strokes.

 ## 📁 Structure du projet